joaostavares/UaiDrunk/uaidrunk-front/README.md

 # UaiDrunk Front End

 ### Requirements
-- Back-End Running
+- Back-End Running locally or cloud

 ### How to use
-- Set at least backEnd Project and run it
 - Fill `.env` with your server address.
 - Run `yarn dev`
-- Be Happy (Or not)